MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget.rst

    If the event is ``Pointer.PRESSED``, do not consume the event unless it is required that the subsequent widgets in the hierarchy do not receive it.
    The ``Pointer.PRESSED`` event is special because pressing a widget is usually not the deciding factor to trigger an action.
    The user has to release it or drag it.
-   If the user presses a widget and then drags their finger out of the widget before releasing it, the action is not triggered.
+   If the user presses a widget and then drags their finger or the pointer out of the widget before releasing it, the action is not triggered.

 Listening to the life-cycle hooks
 ---------------------------------